How to Keep Your Business COVID Secure

 Along with the other sectors, the Museums, Galleries and Heritage Centres have also suffered significantly, thriving on visitors coming and going through their doors frequently.
 Some have chosen to move online due to obvious safety reasons, however this option served as a second-best in the hope of reopening.
 Now that this sector has been given the OK, institutions can begin making preparations for the ‘new normal’.

-Government advice, museums must employ timed tickets to be pre-booked to reduce backlogs of eager visitors.
+Based on Government advice, museums must employ timed tickets to be pre-booked to reduce backlogs of eager visitors.
 One-way routes should be clearly marked, and cleaning regimes adhered to.
 Also, the audio guides handed out may have to be revised, and instead consider apps for personal devices.
 Heritage centres follow the same path with one way systems and contactless payments.

 Adrian Searle for the Guardian states that ‘everything has an aura now, and not just the art’.
 Although there is a warm welcome for the return of these centres, there remains paranoia around the how this will be achieved in the current climate.
 With feasible changes based on Government advice, keeping the public in the loop and providing information instils a sense of trust, and will ease the transition back into life before covid-19.